Japan Amusement Expo 2024: The Full Recap

 Other Exhibitors + Areas

 A number of smaller companies have always attended Japan’s trade shows, though the amount and prominence of them has varied.
 One coming up on the rails this year is interestingly GiGO – who did attend last time, but didn’t have much to show for themselves yet.
-Now though, they have got the Breaking Down punching machine, and their own GiGO crane game, which apparently hogged a lot of attention.
+Now though, they have got the Breaking Down punching game, and their own GiGO crane machine, which apparently hogged a lot of attention.

 Marvelous also showed up with a new original prize game, Try Catch, which looks like it could work out West, as well as their latest kids card battler Pokemon Frienda that launched earlier this year.
 We’ve said it would go down well elsewhere too thanks to the big license, but that would make things more expensive (and Marvelous haven’t been pushing their Naruto card game over here for very long):